Background:

 1. Myth: Private health insurance is more efficient than Medicare.
 Fact: Medicare has controlled costs better than private insurance and has much lower administrative overhead.
 According to CMS, Medicare spending rose by an average of 4.3 percent each year between 1997 and 2009, while private insurance premiums grew at a rate of 6.5 percent each year.
 The CBO has estimated that the private insurance equivalent of Medicare would cost almost 40 percent more in 2022 for a typical 65-year-old.
 Administrative costs in Medicare are less than 2 percent of expenditures, compared to 17 percent of revenues for private insurers.

 2. Myth: Expanding private plans in Medicare will reduce Medicare’s costs.
 Fact: Private Medicare Advantage plans have raised Medicare costs.
 Private insurers profit by selectively enrolling the healthy and shunning the sick, as documented in a New England Journal of Medicine article subtitled “The healthy go in and the sick go out.”
 Hence, they collect premiums paid by the Medicare program, and provide little care.
 As a result, the Congressional Budget Office estimates that Medicare Advantage plans cost Medicare 12 percent more per enrollee than the traditional program.
 New research from the National Bureau of Economic Research indicates that the true cost of private plans to Medicare may be much higher than the CBO estimate.
-Since Medicare launched a new risk adjustment scheme based on 70 diagnostic codes in 2004, overpayments to private plans have increased dramatically and accounted for an estimated $15 billion in excess spending, or 4 percent of total Medicare spending, in 2006 alone.
+Since Medicare launched a new risk adjustment scheme based on 70 diagnostic codes in 2004, overpayments to private plans have increased dramatically and accounted for $30 billion in excess spending, or 8 percent of total Medicare spending, in 2006 alone.
 Since then the overpayments have likely risen as the proportion of Medicare recipients in private plans has jumped from 16 percent to 24 percent.

 3. Myth: Premium support will reduce Medicare’s costs.
 Fact: Premium support plans don’t reduce costs, they shift them onto the patient.
 The rising cost of premiums will quickly outstrip the value of the fixed federal contribution, and seniors will have to pay more in either premiums or out-of-pocket payments for care.
 The Congressional Budget Office estimates that Ryan’s original Medicare proposal would raise out-of-pocket costs for the typical 65-year-old Medicare beneficiary in 2022 by $6,240.
 They haven’t estimated the cost of the latest plan yet.